kakiac/NetworkChange/paper/paper.md

                      burnin=G, verbose=0, v0=v0, v1=v1)
 ```

-First, we can examine transitions of hidden regimes by looking at posterior state probabilities ($p(\S | \mathcal{Y}, \Theta)$) over time. `plotState()` in `MCMCpack` pacakge provides a function to draw the posterior state probabilities from changepoint analysis results.
+First, we can examine transitions of hidden regimes by looking at posterior state probabilities ($p(\mathbf{S} | \mathcal{Y}, \Theta)$) over time. `plotState()` in `MCMCpack` pacakge provides a function to draw the posterior state probabilities from changepoint analysis results.
 Since our input data is an array, we need to change the input data as a vector.

 ```{r, fig.asp = 0.8, out.width="100%"}
 attr(fit, "y") <- 1:K[[3]]